GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/destination/base-log-destination.md

 #### Parameters

-  - level: Log level to be checked
+  - `level`: Log level to be checked

 #### Returns